cran/openai/README.md

 ## Overview

 `{openai}` is an R wrapper of OpenAI API endpoints.
-This package covers Models, Completions, Edits, Images, Embeddings, Files, Fine-tunes, Moderations, and legacy Engines endpoints.
+This package covers Models, Completions, Chat, Edits, Images, Embeddings, Audio, Files, Fine-tunes, Moderations, and legacy Engines endpoints.
 The latter endpoints, namely Engines, are left for backward compatibility and will be removed soon.

 ## Installation